NIREEKSHITH45/Azure-OpenAI-and-Form-Recognizer-Workshop/lab_instructions/Lab 1/Lab 1.md

 ### Task 1: Creating a Form Recognizer Resource

+In this task, we will create and configure a Form Recognizer resource in Azure, set up a custom project, and connect it to a new storage account for training data.

 1. Go to the Resource group, search, and select the **Azure AI services multi-service account** resource type with a name similar to **cogservicesbpa{suffix}**.

    ![Alt text](images/select-multi-service.png)